fishjam-cloud/python-server-sdk/examples/README.md

 Users must provide a room name and their username to obtain an authentication token that allows them to connect to a Fishjam instance.
 Room Manager manages the room names and user names by itself by keeping the mappings in memory.

-As of now, it exposes 3 endpoints.
+As of now, it exposes 2 endpoints.

 ### '/api/rooms/:roomName/users/:username'

-Simple as that - send a plain GET request and receive an auth token.
-Room Manager will search its memory for the username for the requested room and return a token.
-Otherwise, it will create a new one.
+Returns authentication token for a username in a given room.
+If the user doesn't exist yet, it will be created.

 ### '/api/rooms/webhook'